Requirements for the Urban Studies Major

 Social Sciences (with a substantial urban focus).
 For students who declare the major after Fall 2018, one A course must be History.

-One course chosen from the following disciplines: Anthropology, Economics, History, Political Science, Sociology.
-The three courses must be selected from three separate disciplines and they must appear on the Urban Studies approved list to fulfill the 'A' requirement for the major.
-You must complete at least two of your three ‘A’ courses before taking the Junior Seminar.
+Each course should be chosen from the following disciplines: Anthropology, Economics, History, Political Science, Public Health, Sociology, or Urban Studies and be focused on urban issues.
+The three courses must be selected from three separate disciplines and they must appear on the Urban Studies approved list to fulfill the 'A' requirement for the major (if a course does not appear on the list that you believe should, please contact the Associate Director).
+Each course should also be taken with a different professor (i.e. you may not use two courses with the same professor to fulfill two of your A requirements).
+We recommend that you complete at least two of your three ‘A’ courses before taking the Junior Seminar, but this is not a hard requirement.

 Barnard College students can double-count one of their ‘A’ courses toward their specialization.